Welcome to our Governors’ section.

 Governors also have responsibility for Special Educational Needs and Disabilities (SEND), Looked after children, discipline, bullying & behaviour, equal opportunities, staff appraisal and a whole lot more.
 It is a demanding, but interesting role.
 If you would like to know more about it, or would like to come and observe a meeting, just let one of our governors know and we would be happy to accommodate you.
 Governors can be contacted through the office at either school.

 Our Federation has a clear vision for the importance of early years and we are passionate about giving children the best possible start to their education.
-Our services extend beyond the nursery school classes and include not only children’s centres, but also the Best Start Early Learning Collaboration.
+Our services extend beyond the nursery school classes and include our children’s centres services.